vrivn3/vrivn3.github.io/README.md

 ### Acknowledgements:

-- Special thanks to Demessie and Yuze Chan for their valuable contributions and collaboration throughout the project.
+- Special thanks to Demessie Amede and Yuze Chan for their valuable contributions and collaboration throughout the project.
 - We acknowledge the Jekyll theme used in this project, provided by [orderedlist](https://github.com/orderedlist).

 ## FAQs (Frequently Asked Questions)